fused-effects/fused-effects/README.md

 Thus, the approaches aren’t mutually exclusive; consumers are free to decide which approach makes the most sense for their situation.

-Unlike `higher-order-effects`, `mtl` provides a `ContT` monad transformer; however, it’s worth noting that many behaviours possible with delimited continuations (e.g. resumable exceptions) are directly encodable as effects.
-Further, `higher-order-effects` provides a relatively large palette of these, including resumable exceptions, tracing, resource management, and others, as well as tools to define your own.
+Unlike `fused-effects`, `mtl` provides a `ContT` monad transformer; however, it’s worth noting that many behaviours possible with delimited continuations (e.g. resumable exceptions) are directly encodable as effects.
+Further, `fused-effects` provides a relatively large palette of these, including resumable exceptions, tracing, resource management, and others, as well as tools to define your own.

-Finally, thanks to the fusion and inlining of carriers, `higher-order-effects` is approximately as fast as `mtl` (see [benchmarks](#benchmarks)).
+Finally, thanks to the fusion and inlining of carriers, `fused-effects` is approximately as fast as `mtl` (see [benchmarks](#benchmarks)).

 [`mtl`]: http://hackage.haskell.org/package/mtl

 ### Comparison to `freer-simple`

-Like [`freer-simple`][], `higher-order-effects` uses an initial encoding of library- and user-defined effects as syntax which can then be given different interpretations.
-In `freer-simple`, this is done with a family of interpreter functions (which cover a variety of needs, and which can be extended for more bespoke needs), whereas in `higher-order-effects` this is done with `Carrier` instances for `newtype`s.
+Like [`freer-simple`][], `fused-effects` uses an initial encoding of library- and user-defined effects as syntax which can then be given different interpretations.
+In `freer-simple`, this is done with a family of interpreter functions (which cover a variety of needs, and which can be extended for more bespoke needs), whereas in `fused-effects` this is done with `Carrier` instances for `newtype`s.

-(Technically, it is possible to define handlers like `freer-simple`’s `interpret` using `higher-order-effects`, but passing handlers in as higher-order functions defeats the fusion and inlining of `Carrier` instances which makes `higher-order-effects` so efficient.)
+(Technically, it is possible to define handlers like `freer-simple`’s `interpret` using `fused-effects`, but passing handlers in as higher-order functions defeats the fusion and inlining of `Carrier` instances which makes `fused-effects` so efficient.)

-Unlike `higher-order-effects`, in `freer-simple`, scoped operations like `catchError` and `local` are implemented as interpreters, and can therefore not be given new interpretations.
+Unlike `fused-effects`, in `freer-simple`, scoped operations like `catchError` and `local` are implemented as interpreters, and can therefore not be given new interpretations.

-Unlike `freer-simple`, `higher-order-effects` has relatively little attention paid to compiler error messaging, which can make common (compile-time) errors somewhat more confusing to diagnose.
-Similarly, `freer-simple`’s family of interpreter functions can make the job of defining new effect handlers somewhat easier than in `higher-order-effects`.
-Further, `freer-simple` provides many of the same effects as `higher-order-effects`, plus a coroutine effect, but minus resource management and random generation.
+Unlike `freer-simple`, `fused-effects` has relatively little attention paid to compiler error messaging, which can make common (compile-time) errors somewhat more confusing to diagnose.
+Similarly, `freer-simple`’s family of interpreter functions can make the job of defining new effect handlers somewhat easier than in `fused-effects`.
+Further, `freer-simple` provides many of the same effects as `fused-effects`, plus a coroutine effect, but minus resource management and random generation.

-Finally, `higher-order-effects` has been [benchmarked](#benchmarks) as faster than `freer-simple`.
+Finally, `fused-effects` has been [benchmarked](#benchmarks) as faster than `freer-simple`.

 [`freer-simple`]: http://hackage.haskell.org/package/freer-simple